rapid7/insightconnect-plugins/plugins/proofpoint_tap/help.md

 #### Parse Alert

-This action is used to parses a TAP alert
+This action is used to parse a TAP alert

 ##### Input